cocomon2019/LA-Homeless-Encampments/README.md

 Data Description

-311 service request and compliant data are being collect by Los Angeles Open Data at https://data.lacity.org/A-Well-Run-City/Encampment-Tracking/e3uh-bzt7.
+311 service request and compliant data are being collect by MyLA311.lacity.org and data.lacity.org for Encampment Tracking.
 We explore the 311 datasets in Los Angeles particular in Encampment Tracking for the periods between from 2016 to 2018.

 We downloaded three years datasets via csv format which contain over 3 Million data.
 Here are some of the collected data given variable.